 To obtain a permit, visit a national forest ranger station.

-Not that the Bureau of Land Management doesn’t care, they do care.
-However, the BLM manages the most acreage of land in the United States with the fewest officers to patrol it all.
-You have a pretty good chance of collecting dead and down wood, filling up your pickup truck, and driving away with it.
+It’s not that the BLM doesn’t care, they do care.
+It’s just that the BLM manages the most acreage of land in the United States with the fewest officers to patrol it all.
+You have a pretty good chance of collecting wood, filling up your pickup truck, and driving away with it.

 Don’t Cut Down Any Trees

 Cutting down timber without a permit is always illegal, everywhere.
-BLM officers, forest rangers, park rangers, will always hear a chainsaw running.
+Your chances of getting caught are pretty good because law enforcement officers can always hear a chainsaw running.
 The consequences for cutting down a live tree are dependent on how tall the tree is, and how many trees were cut down.
 But in most cases, you’re looking at prison time.